-A super long sandy beach, warm air and water temperatures, strong constant southeast winds and a season that lasts from June until January.
+A super long sandy beach, warm air and water temperatures, strong constant southeast winds and a kiteboarding season that lasts from June until January.
 What else could you folks possibly wish for?
-Meet Cumbuco, one of the most popular and recommended kitespots in whole of Brazil!
+Meet Cumbuco, one of the most popular and recommended kiteboarding spots in whole of Brazil!

 In essence, we are talking about a fishing village about an hour drive north of the Fortaleza airport.
 Cumbuco’s location and the direction of the wind just makes it to die for kiteboarding destination either for beginners or even for seasoned kiters.

-The spectacular stretch of sandy beach is more than six kilometers long, so there is plenty of room for everyone to experiment and have fun.
+The spectacular stretch of sandy beach is more than six kilometres long, so there is plenty of room for everyone to experiment and have fun.

 Wind + Kite = Peace

 Being windy for most of the time from June to January, Cumbuco is just beyond imagination.
 The average speed of the wind is at about 20 knots, cross to cross-onshore from the right.
 As you head north, it gets even windier.
 The sun shines almost all year round with average temperatures at about 29°C during the day, falling to 23°C at night.